-The following timeline illustrates key developments in identifying and quantifying the annual number of work-related injuries, illnesses, and fatalities.
+The following timeline illustrates key developments in identifying and quantifying the annual number of workrelated injuries, illnesses, and fatalities.
 Most changes were milestones in program development, such as the Occupational Safety and Health Act of 1970 and the National Academy of Sciences' National Research Council report, while others were fundamentally philosophical, such as the New Deal's new attitudes toward labor law and regulation.
+In 2018, the National Academy of Sciences completed a study recommending additional changes to the occupational injury, illness, and fatalities program.
+BLS is evaluating these recommendations.